TCNCoalition/TCN/README.md

 # CEN Protocol

 > This is a work-in-progress document.
+Changes are tracked through PRs
+> and issues.

 This document describes **Contact Event Numbers**, a decentralized, privacy-preserving contact tracing protocol developed by [CoEpi] and